Sloan Valve Company

 Sloan Valve Company is a privately held American company specializing in plumbing valves and fixtures.
+The company is still managed by descendants of William Sloan.

 History

 The company was founded by William Elvis Sloan in Chicago, Illinois in 1906 with the introduction of the Royal flushometer, a valve to release a measured amount of water to flush a urinal or toilet.
 Initial sales were very poor: only a single Royal model flushometer was sold in 1906, and two in 1907.
 Sales improved dramatically in 1908, to 150 units.
 Initially, potential customers were wary of adjusting to his invention.
 Even some plumbing fixture manufacturers wouldn't sell their products if they were furnished with Sloan's flushometers.
 However, the original 1906 design has proven so reliable that as of 2012, parts are still available to repair any flushometer ever made.